phetdam/numpy-lapacke-demo/lapacke_demo/README.rst

 `LAPACKE_dgeqrf`__ and `LAPACKE_dorgqr`__.
 If linking to a version of the `GNU Scientific Library`__ (GSL), a random matrix with shape ``(4, 3)``, elements drawn from the standard normal distribution, will then be printed to screen.
-The PRNG used to generate the elements is seeded, so running ``lapacke_demo`` executable multiple times results in the same output.
+The PRNG used to generate the elements is seeded, so running the ``lapacke_demo`` executable multiple times results in the same output.

 .. __: https://software.intel.com/content/www/us/en/develop/documentation/